 The LSAT has five parts:

-two parts covering logical reasoning,
+- two parts covering logical reasoning,

-one part covering analytical reasoning,
+- one part covering analytical reasoning,

-one part covering reading comprehension and
+- one part covering reading comprehension and

-a writing portion.
+- a writing portion.

 If you are taking the LSAT, you should consider practicing using available sample tests, online courses, or additional resources to study.
 Don’t assume you can show up and score well without preparation.
-Even if you are one of those fortunate people that can always ace tests, why would you risk it?
+Even if you are one of those fortunate people who can always ace tests, why would you risk it?
 Moreover, if you are a good test taker, imagine how much higher you could score with just a little study time.

 National Average LSAT Scores